 We own patents that cover, among other things, the formulation and method of use covering the administration for Xyrem.
 In July 2014, the USPTO issued us a new method of use patent relating to the safe and effective use of Xyrem by decreasing the dose of Xyrem when used concomitantly with divalproex sodium (also known as valproate or valproic acid), which information was added to the Xyrem label in April 2014.
-We have listed this new patent in the Orange Book.
-We have also filed lawsuits against the Xyrem ANDA filers alleging infringement of this patent and seeking a permanent injunction to prevent the Xyrem ANDA filers from introducing a generic version of Xyrem that would infringe this patent.
-On April 20, 2015, Roxane moved to dismiss claims involving this new patent on the grounds that it does not cover patentable subject matter.
-While we believe the additional safety information is critical for the safe use of Xyrem and should be required to be included in the label for any proposed generic form of Xyrem, we do not know whether the FDA will require any proposed generic form of Xyrem to include this information in its product label or whether we will be successful in maintaining the validity of the applicable patent and protecting the patent from infringement.
+In June 2015, the USPTO issued us another new method of use patent relating to decreasing the dose of Xyrem when used concomitantly with divalproex sodium.
+Both of these patents have been listed in the Orange Book.
+We have filed lawsuits against each of the Xyrem ANDA filers alleging infringement of the July 2014 patent and seeking a permanent injunction to prevent these Xyrem ANDA filers from introducing a generic version of Xyrem that would infringe this patent.
+In April 2015, Roxane moved to dismiss claims involving the July 2014 patent on the grounds that it does not cover patentable subject matter.
+While we believe the additional safety information is critical for the safe use of Xyrem and should be required to be included in the label for any proposed generic form of Xyrem, we do not know whether the FDA will require any proposed generic form of Xyrem to include this information in its product label or whether we will be successful in maintaining the validity of the applicable patents and protecting the patents from infringement.